UNC-Libraries/SCTS-Documentation/Inclusive Description Projects.md

 ## Enhanced description for videotapes in the WTVD Moving Image Collection, January 2022-February 2022

 * Audiovisual Archivist added descriptions to 534 videotapes found in the [WTVD Moving Image Collection (04929)](https://finding-aids.lib.unc.edu/04929/).
 The finding aid previously listed only videotape titles and formats.
-The finding aid now includes detailed item descriptions and topics that the AV Archivist compiled and consciously edited from a tape inventory found in the collection control file.
+The finding aid now includes detailed item descriptions and topics that the AV Archivist consciously edited from a tape inventory found in the collection control file.

 ## "Negro" in University Archives Finding Aids, September 2021 and December 2021